-AI agent vs chatbot: what the difference actually costs your operations
+AI agent vs chatbot: what the resolution rate gap costs in practice

 Most enterprise operations teams already know, in the abstract, that AI agents are more capable than chatbots.
 The conversation has moved past "what is the difference" to something more uncomfortable: we have a chatbot, we have invested in it, and we are not sure the upgrade is worth what it will cost.